Your Essential Guide to Conduit Fill Chart and NEC Compliance

 Does a conduit fill chart include ground wires?

-Sandra is a Professional Engineer (PE) licensed in Texas and Georgia, specializing in power distribution systems and electrical code compliance for commercial construction.
-With a B.S. in Electrical Engineering from Georgia Tech and 11 years of consulting experience, she reviews technical content on this site for accuracy against the latest NEC edition.
-Sandra ensures every calculator result and code reference reflects what inspectors actually enforce.
+Sander is a Professional Engineer (PE) licensed in Texas and Georgia, specializing in power distribution systems and electrical code compliance for commercial construction.
+With a B.S. in Electrical Engineering from Georgia Tech and 11 years of consulting experience, He reviews technical content on this site for accuracy against the latest NEC edition.
+Sander ensures every calculator result and code reference reflects what inspectors actually enforce.